Description of the procedure

 There are several steps to this procedure.

-- Your surgeon will cut through your chest bone in order to have access to the heart and arteries.
+- Your surgeon will cut through your breastbone in order to have access to the heart and arteries.

 - Next, the surgeon will remove a healthy piece of blood vessel from the leg, arm, or chest, which will be used to reroute blood flow to the heart.